-Michael John Douglas (born September 5, 1951), known professionally as Michael Keaton, is an American actor, director, producer, singer/songwriter and comedian whose blue eyes will burn into your soul.
+Michael John Douglas (born September 5, 1951 in Kennedy Township, Pennsylvania), known professionally as Michael Keaton, is an American actor, director, producer, singer/songwriter and comedian whose blue eyes will burn into your soul.
 Nah, he's actually a pretty easy goin' guy.

-After cutting his teeth in TV sitcoms, Keaton became known for starring in comedies such as Mr. Mom, Johnny Dangerously, and Tim Burton's Beetlejuice, although he would become notable for his range in both comedy and drama when Burton cast him as the eponymous character in Batman, which was to be a return to the character's roots as a grim avenger of the night.
-Fans... did not open up to the casting at first, sending letters to Warner Bros. complaining that Keaton had only done comedynote and was too short and too "ugly" to play Batman.
+After cutting his teeth in TV sitcoms, Keaton became known for starring in comedies such as Mr. Mom, Johnny Dangerously, and Tim Burton's Beetlejuice, although he would become notable for his range in both comedy and drama when Burton cast him as the eponymous Caped Crusader in Batman, which was meant to be a return to the character's roots as a grim avenger of the night.
+Fans did not open up to the casting at first, sending letters to Warner Bros. complaining that Keaton had only done comedynote and that he was too short and too "ugly" to play Batman.
 In response, Warner Bros. released a quick 90-second trailer showcasing a glimpse of Keaton's badassery and seriousness in the role, shutting the naysayers up.
-The film, of course, ended up becoming the blockbuster of 1989, with many of the same fans who were initially skeptical of Keaton's casting now pushing for him to receive an Oscar nomination for his performance.
+The film, of course, went on to become the blockbuster movie of 1989, with many of the same fans who were initially skeptical of Keaton's casting now pushing for him to receive an Oscar nomination for his performance.